 There is no provision for a purely written procedure, as justices of the peace are obliged to hear the parties and attempt to find a settlement.

 The rules of ordinary proceedings usually apply.

-The empowerment to reform the system provides for ordinary judges to be able to adjudicate ‘ex aequo et bono’ (on the grounds of fundamental fairness) without a specific reference to the legal rules, in cases up to a value of €2 500.
+The empowerment to reform the system provides for honorary judges to be able to adjudicate ‘ex aequo et bono’ (on the grounds of fundamental fairness) without a specific reference to the legal rules, in cases up to a value of €2 500.

 This option is currently open to justices of the peace in cases up to a value of €1 100.

 1.8 Reimbursement of costs

 Is there any restriction on the reimbursement of costs?
 If so, which?